 Get Help Now

-If you experience an incident of sexual misconduct, please consider the following actions:
+If you experience a form of sexual misconduct, please consider the following actions.

 Get away from your assailant and to a safe place if you can.